florisboard/florisboard/CONTRIBUTING.md

 ## Adding a new dictionary for a language

-Currently the suggestions implementation is highly experimental and not available until 0.4.0, so dictionaries are currently not accepted.
+Currently any kind of dictionaries are not accepted until the suggestion implementation has been sorted out.

 ## Bug reporting